 - Have a Federal Aid Application (FAFSA) on file

-- Fill out a supplemental Study Abroad information sheet that collects information about the trip, its credits, and the costs
+- Fill out a Study Abroad Funding Sheet that collects information about the trip, its credits, and the costs

 - Be degree-seeking and enrolled at least half-time

 - Be sure the trip is a Truman State University approved study abroad program with credits accepted for degree credit (even if not required for your major)

 If the trip is arranged through another university, a contractual agreement would be required between Financial Aid Offices.
 Make an appointment to discuss your plans with the Financial Aid Director well in advance of the trip.
 It may, or may not, be possible to reach this agreement for use of Federal funds.

 You can apply some scholarships to study abroad expenses.
 Academic scholarships may be used to offset charges paid directly to Truman State University and will count as one of the eight semesters of scholarship eligibility.

 Missouri Bright Flight Scholarships may be used during the academic year, but are not available for summer programs.

 For further details on scholarship usage for study abroad, contact the Financial Aid Office.

 Truman State University also offers Cultural Loans from university funds for study abroad programs.
 The maximum loan is the cost of the trip, but not more than $6,000.
 Students must be enrolled full-time with a 2.5 grade-point average.
 Preference is given to Truman State University sponsored trips.